-Welcome to the Dixit Lab website!
-Our research is motivated by the spectacular diversity of cell shapes in nature.
-We want to know how different cell types acquire characteristic shapes and how hormones and mechanical stimuli alter cell shape to guide growth and development.
-We use plants as a model system to study how microtubules become dynamically patterned into specific configurations that determine cell morphology by spatially organizing the rigid cell wall.
+Our research focuses on the cytoskeletal machinery for cell morphogenesis.
+We want to know how microtubules become dynamically patterned into specific arrays and how these arrays guide cell wall deposition to impart cell shape.
 Our work uses a synergistic combination of live imaging, in vitro reconstitution at single-molecule resolution, molecular genetics and computational modeling.
 This multidisciplinary approach has allowed us to discover new components and mechanisms underlying the complex and multi-scale process linking microtubule dynamics and organization to cell shape determination.

 Latest Lab News